Iraq–Jordan relations: Current affairs

 Iraq's contribution to the world's oil supply will significantly increase to more than 8 million barrels a day by 2035, outstripping its current output, according to the International Energy Agency.
 In its "Iraq Energy Outlook" report, the IEA said the country's oil and gas reserves would be key to its own future, as well as playing an essential role in stabilizing the global energy markets.
 It is expected that Iraq will dominate oil supply over the coming decades and will become the world's largest oil exporter after Russia by the 2030s.

 In 2013, trade between Iraq and Jordan has been facilitated by Israel, which allows goods to be transported by truck via the Jordan River Crossing near Beit She'an.
 The goods are usually taken to Haifa Port and shipped from there to Turkey and other countries, as an alternative to Syria.

 In 2014, the land trade route between Iraq and Jordan was severely affected by the deteriorating security situation in Anbar province linking the two countries.
 ISIS had seized large parts of the province and imposed high taxes on the trucks passing through.
 Before the instability in the province, 70% of the exports originating from Jordanian Free Zones went to the Iraqi market, but after the sudden takeover of Mosul and other parts of Iraq in June 2014 the trade decreased by 19% for the period of June–September 2014 compared to a year before.

-Iraq and Jordan signed on May 4, 2023 a memorandum of understanding (MoU) that will ensure a supply of cruse oil from Iraq to Jordan.
+Iraq and Jordan signed on May 4, 2023, a memorandum of understanding (MoU) that will ensure a supply of crude oil from Iraq to Jordan.
 This memorandum was extended during 2024 on July, and as of June 2025, the Jordanians have requested to extend it again.